PEXANE2/azure-docs.tr-tr/articles/api-management/api-management-howto-use-managed-service-identity.md

             "Premium"],
             "defaultValue": "Developer",
             "metadata": {
-                "description": "The pricing tier of this API Management service" }
+                "description": "The pricing tier of this API Management instance" }
         },
         "skuCount": {
             "type": "int",
             "defaultValue": 1,
             "metadata": {
-                "description": "The instance size of this API Management service."
+                "description": "The instance size of this API Management instance."
             }
         },
         "keyVaultName": {